 The author of the card had added two words, firstly 4-TEEN, along with the exclamation BOO.
-Positioned at the foot of the card he had placed a strange, as yet undetermined symbol.
+Positioned at the foot of the card he had placed a strange, as yet undetermined 'Asian style' characters.

-The 'Eureka' card, if from Zodiac Killer, would be the first time he failed to add any text to his correspondence, besides the envelope.
-The photocopying of the two keys however is curious, in that he could have sent a photograph or a drawing, but chose this form of contact.
-The photocopied image suggests inversion, reversal, or a negative as the overriding message in accompaniment to the two US postal keys, however, no definitive reason or meaning to this communication has been uncovered since the time it was discovered about a decade ago.
+The 'Eureka' card, if from the Zodiac Killer, would be the first time he failed to add any text to his correspondence, besides the envelope.
+The photocopying of the two keys is nevertheless a curious addition, in that he could have sent a photograph or a drawing, but chose this form of messaging.
+The photocopied image suggests inversion, reversal, or a negative as the overriding message in accompaniment to the two US postal keys, however, no definitive reason or meaning to this communication has been uncovered since the time it was discovered in 2007.
 But one would assume an underlying message exists regarding this card.

 Another interesting connection was noted on viewing the Tom Hanson Zodiac movie from 1971, in that the killer wore a Groucho Marx style nose and glasses in one scene from the movie.
 View the scene and thread at ZodiacKiller.com.

 This was not the only possible film connection to the Groucho Marx style disguise featured on the 1990 'Eureka' card.